 When I got to Kinston I met my dear wife who had spent the time of my absence with our grand daughter in her home.
-She had not improved in health, and was quite feeble.
-When we got home sorrow and pain is closed forever.
-"Ye gether for good to them that love God, ıg were when we left them.
+She had not improved in health, we found things in as good shape as they are traveling home to God in the way our to them who are the called according to ng m ch not were when we left them.
 All this makes fathers trod; they are happy now, and me feel that it was of the dear Lord that I went on that trip.
 I feel to say, "Surely goodness and mercy shall follow me all the days of my life, and I shall dwell in the house of the Lord forever."

 The Lord is good to me.
-I am but a poor sinner and am in need of His mercy every day..
+I am but a poor sinner and am in need of His mercy every day ..
 I pray that He will remember me as He has in the past.